MMLANDMARKS: a Cross-View Instance-Level Benchmark for Geo-Spatial Understanding: MMLandmarks Dataset

 \subsection{Distribution and Challenges}

 The \dname dataset inherits multiple relevant and realistic challenges from the image collection through Wikimedia Commons and the NAIP. \textit{Skewed distributions}: The landmarks collected are biased in terms of geographical locations and category.
-As commonly seen in other localization datasets~\cite{yfcc100m,mp16}, most images from the web are taken in well-known locations, which is also reflected in our dataset (see \cref{fig:collection}).
-There are indeed large concentrations of landmarks around major cities, especially in California and the Northeast.
-The number of landmarks and images per category also varies significantly, with a large proportion of churches and skyscrapers. \textit{Temporal change}: We take advantage of the vast collection provided by the NAIP to sample aerial images at multiple timestamps, sometimes spanning over a decade.
+As commonly seen in other localization datasets~\cite{yfcc100m,mp16}, most images posted online are taken in well-known locations, which is also reflected in our dataset (see \cref{fig:collection}).
+There are large concentrations of landmarks around major cities, especially in California and the Northeast. \textit{Temporal change}: We take advantage of the NAIP to sample aerial images at multiple timestamps, sometimes spanning over a decade.
 As a consequence, changes may occur both for the landmark and its surroundings.
-This opens for research in temporal change detection. \textit{Large domain gap}: Learning the correspondence between ground and aerial imagery can become extremely difficult due to large perspective changes from one modality to another.
-Furthermore, the large intra-class variability in the web collection of ground images makes the task harder, as landmarks may be viewed from a variety of viewpoints, including both indoor and outdoor views of buildings.
+This opens for research in temporal change detection. \textit{Large domain gap}: Learning the correspondence between ground and aerial imagery can become difficult due to large perspective changes from one modality to another.
+The large intra-class variability of ground images makes the task harder, as landmark images are taken from various viewpoints, including both indoor and outdoor settings.